About Make Way Day

 Bins left on footpaths

-Most people are unaware of the problems these behaviour cause and we’ve found a friendly reminder is enough to get most people to change.
+Most people are unaware of the problems this behavior causes and we’ve found a friendly reminder is enough to get most people to change.

-‘Make Way Day’ is not about pointing the finger at local authorities, other agencies or random scattered activism.
-The whole point of the day is making the public aware of an issue which in fully within their power to change.
+‘Make Way Day’ is not about pointing the finger at local authorities, other agencies, or randomly scattered activism.
+The whole point of the day is making the public aware of an issue that is fully within their power to change.
 It’s about One impactful, coordinated and decisive day of action.

-Better yet photos and videos are taken and posted and shared on social media using #MakeWayDay and #MakeWayDayTOWN.
-Our campaign and campaign video went viral in 2017 and one million people saw and shared posts last year.
+Better yet photos and videos are taken and posted and shared on social media using #MakeWayDay23.
+Our campaign and campaign video went viral and hundreds of thousands of people saw our campaign last year.
+We also trended as the number one hashtag on Twitter for the whole day!

-The campaign was phenomenally successful last year, reaching over 1,000,000 people on social media and appearing on RTE news bulletins across the day.
+The campaign was phenomenally successful last year, reaching over 1,000,000 people on social media and appearing across media including RTÉ Morning Ireland.